rreece/markdown-memo/03-basics.md

 Markdown basics
 ===============================================================================

-Here we review the basics of `markdown`.
+Here we review the basics of Markdown.
 A further reference on `markdown` syntax by its creator is [here](http://daringfireball.net/projects/markdown/syntax).